AditiOracle/Pewlett-Hackard-Analysis/README.md

 **ADDITIONAL NEW QUERIES FOR MENTORSHIP PROGRAM:**

-1. Count of Titles of eligible employees and average salary for each title in Mentorship Program:
+1. Count of Titles of total eligible employees and average salary for each title in Mentorship Program:

 ![Shape4](RackMultipart20220220-4-72k9di_html_5d1ac8ae9971080f.gif)